 In addition to HTTP, an application may connect to the GotAPI Server using WebSocket, which is the GotAPI-5 Interface.
 The GotAPI-5 Interface enables that whenever the targeted device reports event messages, the application receives the messages on the GotAPI-5 Interface asynchronously.

 The GotAPI Server is agnostic to what Plug-Ins do inside.
 The GotAPI Server just passes a request from an application to a Plug-In and passes a response from the Plug-In to the application.

-GotAPI Framework and IEEE 11073 Healthcare Devices
+The Plug-in provides external interfaces to communicate external device and service via DWAPI-1 and DWAPI-2 for each, and it may provides DWAPI-3 external interface between external device and external service to make them cooperation remotely.

+DWAPI-3DP Basic Data Flow

-This section describes how the GotAPI framework and IEEE 11073 healthcare devices work together using Extension Plug-Ins.
-The following diagram shows the basic flow of DWAPI-PCH.
+This section describes how the GotAPI framework and 3D Printer devices work together using Extension Plug-Ins.
+The following diagram shows the basic flow of DWAPI-3DP.

-Under the GotAPI framework, the Plug-In implements web-based APIs, DWAPI-PCH, and the Manager whose function is defined by IEEE 11073.
+Under the GotAPI framework, the Plug-In implements web-based APIs, DWAPI-3DP, and the Manager whose function is defined as DWAPI-1 and DWAPI-2.

-The Plug-In with the Manager communicates with IEEE 11073 healthcare devices that implements Agent and Sensor through some media such as Bluetooth or WIFI.
-IEEE 11073 defines all the necessary protocols, data formats, and the roles for Manager and Agent.
-From the Manager, some data is made available to DWAPI-PCH to be exposed in the web-based APIs to applications through the GotAPI framework.
-The Plug-In makes such data available to applications through DWAPI-PCH consistently under the GotAPI framework.
+The Plug-In with the Manager communicates with 3D Printer devices that implements Agent and Printing Module through some media such as Bluetooth or WIFI.
+DWAPI-1 defines all the necessary protocols, data formats, and the roles for Manager and Agent.
+From the Manager, some data is made available to DWAPI-3DP to be exposed in the web-based APIs to applications through the GotAPI framework.
+The Plug-In makes such data available to applications through DWAPI-3DP consistently under the GotAPI framework.
+The Manager also communicates with Contents Server that provides services which are essential to use 3D Printer devices.